Conor Coventry: West Ham United

+In six seasons, Coventry made only 10 appearances for West Ham, including his single Premier League appearance in August 2022, before joining Charlton Athletic in January 2024.

+Lincoln City (loan)

 He signed on loan for League One club Lincoln City until the end of the 2019–20 season on 10 January 2020.

+Peterborough United (loan)

 Coventry signed a season-long loan deal with Championship team Peterborough United on 31 August 2021.
 He made 12 appearances for Peterborough before returning to West Ham in January 2022.

+Milton Keynes Dons (loan)

 On 18 January 2022, Coventry joined League One club Milton Keynes Dons on loan for the remainder of the 2021–22 season, playing his first game in the No. 14 shirt for the Dons on 22 January in a home loss versus Doncaster, where he was substituted in the 75th minute by Hiram Boateng.

 Whilst on loan, Coventry scored his first professional league goal on 5 April 2022 in a 2–1 home win over Crewe Alexandra.
 He went on to make 22 appearances for MK Dons as the club secured a third-placed play-off finish.